hmchou56/centra8/hackathon2017/registration.md

 >Be kind to others.
 Do not insult or put down other attendees.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for PyCon.

-If you feel someone is not meeting the expectations of this code, please email the director of the ACIS Lab, Dr. Jose Fortes at [fortes@acis.ufl.edu](mailto://fortes@acis.ufl.edu).